Random PS3-related News:11/13

 C) An announcement of a pocky shortage.

 Ok, in all seriousness, I need some help.
 A friend of mine who is a casual PC gamer with an older computer was looking for a fun “builder style” game that would actually run on his computer.
-He’s not very picky, he just likes building stuff and it needs to be a year or two old so he can run it. → But the future refused to change.
+He’s not very picky, he just likes building stuff and it needs to be a year or two old so he can run it.
+Wandering Best Buy with him, I came up empty.